 Unless you've been living under a rock, which at this point may be the recommendation from the government, you have likely noticed that our world has changed a significant degree over the past 12 to 13 months.
-While many of these changes are likely not going to be permanent we have had to make do with different ways to live our lives in many restrictions on the things that we believed to be the most important.
+While many of these changes are likely not going to be permanent, we have had to make do with different ways to live our lives in many restrictions on the things that we believed to be the most important.
 Our ability to see and spend time with loved ones, travel, attend in-person events, and even go to the park with our children has been limited due to restrictions intended to slow the spread of the coronavirus.

-One of the most notable changes to our lives over the past year has been an emphasis on interpersonal communication done over the Internet.
-When I think back on all the difficulties that we have encountered aside from sickness from the virus itself I can't help but think how much more difficult life would have been without the Internet.
-Whether it is on laptops, desktop computers, or cell phones we have to use technology to a great extent to perform basic tasks.
-Even my 83-year-old grandmother how to figure out how to communicate with her doctors using virtual appointments on the computer.
+One of the most notable changes to our lives has emphasized interpersonal communication done over the Internet over the past year.
+When I think back on all the difficulties we have encountered aside from sickness from the virus itself, I can't help but think how much more difficult life would have been without the Internet.
+Whether it is on laptops, desktop computers, or cell phones, we have to use technology to a great extent to perform basic tasks.
+Even my 83-year-old grandmother figured out how to communicate with her doctors using virtual appointments on the computer.

 Ubiquitous with the idea of using the Internet to communicate face to face with other people during this pandemic has been the zoom call.
 Zoom calls are essentially using your computer or phone's camera to relay a video feed to another group of people with whom you are having a meeting.
-For example, instead of having to join up with coworkers in a conference room or meeting room, someone could set up a zoom meeting wherein all parties could appear and exchange ideas and provide updates on projects or the goings-on at work.
+For example, instead of joining up with coworkers in a conference room or meeting room, someone could set up a zoom meeting wherein all parties could appear and exchange ideas and provide updates on projects or the goings-on at work.
 This has made coordinating projects and things of that nature much simpler as we had to deal with limitations on how often or how close we could come into contact with others during the pandemic.

 Zoom and its influence within family law

 These zoom meetings and zoom calls have impacted the world of family law, as well.
 Family law attorneys have utilized technology to our benefit for many years but have had to rely on even more so during this era of social distancing.
-In today's blog post I would like to share with you my thoughts on how the world of family law has taken advantage of Zoom to conduct business and accomplish client goals despite the challenges of the pandemic.
+In today's blog post, I would like to share my thoughts on how the world of family law has taken advantage of Zoom to conduct business and accomplish client goals despite the challenges of the pandemic.
 I will also share my thoughts on how these technologies may be incorporated into the world of family law permanently as we begin to shift out of these pandemic times and into more stable and normal times.

 Need to talk to a family law attorney?
-Log on so you don't have to buckle up
+Log on, so you don't have to buckle up.

 Using Zoom to attend mediation

 mediation is probably the most useful tool in the family law attorney's toolbox.
-Mediation is a process whereby you and your attorney, your spouse, and their attorney, and an experienced mediator will get together at the mediator's office to see if a settlement can be reached on any number of issues that are outstanding in your divorce or child custody case.
+Mediation is a process whereby you and your attorney, your spouse, and their attorney and an experienced mediator will get together at the mediator's office to see if a settlement can be reached on any number of issues that are outstanding in your divorce or child custody case.
 Mediation has proved to be so successful in the vast majority of family law cases where it is attempted that just about every family law court I am familiar with in Southeast Texas requires that you and your opposing party attempt mediation at least once before a trial can be held.

-Since mediation is so critical to the success of a family law case there wasn't a better option last year and for much of this year than conducting the process using zoom.
+Since mediation is so critical to the success of a family law case, there wasn't a better option last year and for much of this year than conducting the process using zoom.
 From a time perspective, this was something that everyone could get behind.
 The fact is that everyone involved in a family law case is busy: you, your opposing party, the attorneys, and the mediator.
 Nobody was going to complain about being able to do a mediation from your office or home.
 This makes me believe that virtual mediations are here to stay even as we begin to transition back into a period of normalcy.

 But that said, communication is not easier over a computer than it is in person.
-I say this as an older millennial and someone who is used to leaning heavily on technology as a means to accomplish goals related to work.
+I say this as an older millennial and someone who is used to leaning heavily on technology to accomplish goals related to work.
 So much can be lost in translation when it comes to virtual conferences in mediations.
-As a result, I have always emphasized to clients that we need to be as prepared as we can be before mediation being held over a zoom.
-It was always important to be prepared when it comes to mediation but this applies doubly now that more and more mediation appointments are being held over the computer.
+As a result, I have always emphasized that we need to be as prepared as possible before mediation is held over a zoom.
+It was always important to be prepared for mediation, but this doubly now that more and more mediation appointments are being held over the computer.

 Using Zoom to answer discovery requests

 With that said, discovery can be one of the more tedious aspects of a family law case.
 Many questions and requests for information proffered by the other side can be objected to based on certain legal principles and grounds.
-Other times, even when you do have to turn over information there are certain tools of the trade to utilize when responding.
+Other times, even when you have to turn over information, there are certain tools of the trade to utilize when responding.
 The ability for a law office to communicate to their client how to best respond to these questions can lead to disagreements and discrepancies.

-However, using zoom parties and their attorneys can coordinate their efforts much better regarding answering discovery requests.
-You and your attorney should be looking to utilize technology as much as possible especially in the areas where it can offer you the most benefit.
-Rather than having your time be taken up by going to your attorney's office to answer discovery requests you can simply log on to the Internet and meet with your attorney and their staff to answer these requests for information.
+However, using zoom, parties and their attorneys can coordinate their efforts much better regarding answering discovery requests.
+You and your attorney should be looking to utilize technology as much as possible, especially in the areas where it can offer you the most benefit.
+Rather than having your time be taken up by going to your attorney's office to answer discovery requests, you can simply log on to the Internet and meet with your attorney and their staff to answer these requests for information.